developer-zebra/developer-zebra-site/src/stagenow/3-1/gettingstarted/index.md

 * Connection Type - How StageNow connects to a network (MX 6.x and higher).

-* RD - Indicates whether the profile is RD enabled, i.e., whether RD bar codes can be printed from this profile.
+* RD - Indicates whether the profile is RD enabled, i.e., whether RD barcodes can be printed from this profile.

 If there are no published profiles for the Staging Operator, the Welcome screen appears.